hanyeSU/MEGR2810/README.md

-This branch contains resources from Allen Downey's Think Python Jupyter Notebooks.
-It is for personal practice.
+This notbook contains exercises for MEGr 2810 class in Fall 2025.